Winter Activities

 Winter Ranger Programs

-Depending on snow conditions, January to mid-March is a great time to join a ranger for some rim top snowshoeing!
+Depending on snow conditions, January to mid-March is a great time to join a ranger for guided snowshoeing.
 Park rangers offer guided snowshoe programs among the oaks, open meadows, and along the canyon rim of the Black Canyon.
 Geology talks are also offered daily.
 Check the calendar for program times.

-In winter, the South Rim Drive is closed to vehicles beyond Gunnison Point.
-Rangers groom the remainder of the road for crosscountry skiing (skate and classic) and snowshoeing as staffing and conditions permit.
-This winter road becomes the South Rim Ski and Snowshoe trail.
-It is 6 miles (one way), and allows access to more overlooks.
-Park at the South Rim Visitor Center.
-Cross country skis can be rented or purchased in local communities.
+In winter, South Rim Drive is closed to vehicles beyond Gunnison Point.
+Rangers groom the remainder of the road for cross-country skiing (skate and classic) and snowshoeing (as staffing and conditions allow).
+The road becomes the South Rim Ski and Snowshoe Trail.
+It is 6 miles (4 km) one-way, and allows access to more overlooks.
+Parking is available at the South Rim Visitor Center.
+Rentals are not available in the park.
 Check the current conditions page for snow and grooming updates.

 Please be courteous to other trail users by not snowshoeing or walking in the ski tracks or the flat area groomed for skate skiing along the South Rim Drive.
 Dogs are not permitted along the South Rim Drive when the road is groomed as a ski trail.